Before the Flood (film): Cast

 Subjects for the DVD's extra or deleted scenes include: Mark Z. Jacobson, Steven Chu, Andrew Baker, Ben Kirtman, and Sala.
 Topics include education, politics, coral, hurricanes, and urgency.

 Broadcast and streaming

 The film was made available freely on the internet between October 30 and November 6, 2016, the run up to US Election Day, having aired on the National Geographic Channel in 171 countries and on some countries' national television channels.
 The film is subtitled in 45 languages, making it accessible for non-English audiences.
-The film had been watched more than 2million times on the day following its release.
+The film had been viewed more than 2 million times on the day following its release.
+Within weeks, it had been viewed by more than 60 million people, making it arguably one of the most watched documentaries in history.
 As of November 2022, it is available for streaming on Disney+.

 Carbon tax

 The film takes a closer look into the possibility of a carbon tax benefiting the American nation.
 In addition, they state that, "the carbon emissions from Before the Flood were offset through a voluntary carbon tax."